Subphotospheric Emission from Short Gamma-Ray Bursts. II.~Signatures of Non-Thermal Dissipation in the Multi-Messenger

 where $\delta / \delta_x = \delta_x$, $n$ is the particle number (or occupation number, for momentum space), $E$ is the particle energy, and $A(E) = E^2$, if particles are treated in momentum space and $A(E) =1$ otherwise.
 The remaining factors account for diffusion [$D(E)$], advection/cooling [$a(E)$], source/injection [$\epsilon(E)$], and sink/escape [$\alpha(E)$] terms.

 The evolution of non-thermal electrons, positrons, protons, neutrons, pions, muons and neutrinos is tracked relying on a modified version of the AM$^3$ code~\citep{Gao:2016uld}, which includes all relevant non-thermal processes such as synchrotron, inverse Compton, photo-pion production, photo-pair production, proton-proton interaction, $\gamma \gamma $-annihilation and adiabatic cooling.
+Note that inverse Compton scatterings are computed on the full photon distribution and hence include synchrotron-self-Compton contributions.
 Secondary particles are included self-consistently, undergoing the same interactions as primary particles.
 Photons are treated in momentum-space with the Kompaneets equation~\citep{1957:Kompaneets} extended to include cooling, absorption and emission terms, see Appendix~\ref{sec:radiation_modeling} for more details.
 The populations of thermal electrons, neutrons, and protons are described solely by their density and temperature.
 We have verified that, for all radii and scenarios considered, a Maxwellian distribution can be safely assumed, since the relaxation time due to Coulomb collisions is shorter than the dynamical timescale.